-However, development for automated driving is highly complex~{\cite{AD_Overview.2017,AD_book.2024}}.
 In the automotive industry, tracking systems are typically developed through a software platform that is designed to support a range of vehicle models, each of which will have varying sensor placements, system configurations, or even entirely different sensor suites.
 These systems must perform reliably across a wide spectrum of driving scenarios, which can introduce performance challenges in specific situations.
 Traditional solutions often rely on heuristics and manual parameter tuning, making the software cumbersome to maintain and difficult to extend.
 Moreover, these hand-engineered methods lack automated optimization, resulting in suboptimal performance in complex driving conditions.
 To address these limitations, we propose a data-driven tracking framework that allows for fine-tuning for specific configurations, thereby improving both maintainability and adaptability.